Skip to content

 1887 railroad map of Somerset County.
 The railways are depicted with black lines.
 The numerous lines leading to Newark and New York City, highlight the county’s growth of commercial development.

 However, the dark ages of the Vermeule House wouldn’t continue past 1900.
-A tenant farmer living on the property for about two decades would reassert family history as a major part of the Dr. Vermeule House’s story.
+A tenant farmer living on the property for about two decades would reassert family history as a significant part of the Dr. Vermeule House’s story.

 Abram Voorhies and the Grotto Dairy Farm Renaissance

 A tenant farmer who leased the Vermeule Property, Abram Pool Voorhies (1845-1912) bought the property in 1901.
 This broke up the chain of the Vermeule House and property not being occupied by its owners.
 Voorhies had lived on the property possibly as early as 1880.
-This is evident from a broken step stone found next to the house with the inscription “Voorhies 188-.”
+This is evident from a broken step stone beside the house with the inscription “Voorhies 188-.”
 Voorhies reinvigorated the property through his successful dairy farm.
-Improved railroad technology allowed for a rapid delivery of food-based products to New York City.
+Improved railroad technology allowed for the rapid delivery of food-based products to New York City.
 This led Voorhies to turn the property’s focus towards dairy farming.
 Additionally, the profitability from the farm meant the property did not have to be subdivided further.
 Abram Voorhies died in 1912 and bequeathed the Vermeule House property to his wife Carrie.

 A Modern Symbol of Green Brook Township